Permissive Information-Flow Analysis for Large Language Models: Introduction

-Another approach is to tackle this problem at the system level via dynamic information flow (aka taint) tracking~\cite{clause2007dytan,BuirasSR14,sabelfeld2003language}.
-Taint tracking is a standard technique for enforcing integrity and confidentiality properties, and has been used successfully in many applications, including detecting cross-site-scripting vulnerabilities~\cite{vogt2007cross} and privacy leaks in mobile applications~\cite{enck2014taintdroid}.
-In taint tracking, each piece of data is augmented with labels describing its integrity or confidentiality.
-Taint is usually propagated conservatively: the output of an operation is labeled as the most restrictive (\ie, most confidential or least trusted) label of its inputs.
+In information-flow tracking, each piece of data is augmented with labels describing its integrity or confidentiality.
+Labels are usually propagated conservatively: the output of an operation on data is labeled as the most restrictive (\ie, most confidential or least trusted) label of its inputs~\citep{sabelfeld2003language}.
 For example, the output of a function that takes two arguments, one trusted and one untrusted, would be labeled as untrusted.
 A challenge of applying such label propagation mechanisms to LLMs is that the output label would be the upper bound of \emph{all inputs} (\ie, the \emph{context}) used for inference.
-With LLMs having the ability to retrieve documents from different sources, this can quickly become unnecessarily restrictive, a phenomenon known in the literature as \emph{label creep}~\cite{sabelfeld2003language}.
+With LLMs having the ability to retrieve documents from different sources, this can quickly become unnecessarily restrictive, a phenomenon known in the literature as \emph{label creep}~\citep{sabelfeld2003language}.

 In this paper, we propose a novel approach to propagate more {\em permissive} information-flow labels in LLM-based applications which we will refer to as an influence-based label propagator (LP).
-The key idea of our approach is to propagate only the labels of the samples that were {\em influential} in generating the model's output---and drop the labels of the inputs that are not required.
+The key idea of our approach is to propagate only the labels of the samples that were {\em influential} in generating the model's output---and drop the labels of the inputs that are not.
 Specifically, for a given context and fixed tolerance $\lambda$, we identify all subcontexts for which the model achieves utility that is at most $\lambda$ below the utility of the full context.
 Within those subcontexts, we then select the one with the most permissive label.
 We prove that, under idealizing assumptions, our algorithm identifies the most permissive label(s) possible.
 An example of our approach is shown in Figure \ref{fig:lp_tool_motivation}.